-Note that the "Retain" checkbox is not available for the following fields, since an explicit mapping is required:
+Note that the "Retain" checkbox is not available for the following fields, since updated with the specified new value.

 - Component

 - Affects Version

 - Fix Version

 - Custom fields of type "Version-Picker"

 - 4. Select Move Issues and then select Next.

 - 5. Confirm your changes and complete the operation.
 Note that you'll need to specify "Status migrationmappings for invalid statuses" and "Values for required fields and fields with invalid values" once for each different target project and issue type combination.